-It may be the case that a person finds themselves in a situation which could be misinterpreted, or might appear compromising to others; or they may have behaved in a manner which on reflection they consider falls below the standard set out in the Guidance for safer working practice.
+It may be the case that a person finds themselves in a situation which could be misinterpreted, or might appear compromising to others; or they may have behaved in a manner which on reflection they consider falls below the standard set out in the Code of Conduct.
 In these circumstances they should self-report.
 This will enable a potentially difficult situation to be addressed at an early opportunity if necessary.